hmrc/push-pull-notifications-api/README.md

 ## `PUT /box`
 Create a new box

-This endpoint is restricted, only a whitelist of services can access it.
+This endpoint is restricted, only a allowlist of services can access it.

 ### Request headers
 | Name | Description |